Logine-Ahmed/Nissan-Portal/README.md

-This a Smart SCM portal draft accordin g to user needs .
+This a Smart SCM portal draft according to user needs .
 Under development